 If you implement OCB, please use the final version, OCB3.

-In time, I hope the name OCB, when understood to be a particular algorithm,
+I hope the name OCB, when understood to be a particular algorithm,

-will be understood to mean OCB3.
+is by now understood to mean OCB3.

 What are some of OCB’s properties?